MarjorieS81/Kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends
 ### Challenge
-Starting a launch in May or June makes for the best chances of a successful outcome.
+The length of a campaign does not contribute to its success or failure.
+The Median length of time for failed campaigns is 30, while the median length of time for successful campaigns is also 30.
+What does appear to contribute to the success or failure of a campaign is the campaign’s launch date.
+Campaigns launched in May or June had a higher Success rate than those launched in the other months.